xregistry/spec/core/spec.md

 It is RECOMMENDED to leave this endpoint unprotected as it SHOULD NOT contain any sensitive information.

+The well-known location SHOULD be available starting from the base URL, to enable fully automated discovery of the xRegistry capability.

 ### Registry Entity

 The Registry entity represents the root of a Registry and is the main